SaschaLucius/interactive-scrum-guide/docs/Kanban_Guide_2020.md

 A common practice is for Kanban system members to review the active management of items regularly.
 Although some may choose a daily meeting, there is no requirement to formalize the review or meet at a regular cadence so long as active management takes place.

-## Controlling Work In Progress
+## Controlling Work In Progress[WorkInProgress]

 Kanban system members must explicitly control the number of work items in a workflow from start to finish.
-That control is usually represented as numbers or slots/tokens on a Kanban board that are called WIP limits.
+That control is usually represented as numbers or slots/tokens on a Kanban board[KanbanBoard] that are called WIP[WorkInProgress] limits.
-A WIP limit can include (but is not limited to) work items in a single column, several grouped columns/lanes/areas, or a whole board.
+A WIP[WorkInProgress] limit can include (but is not limited to) work items in a single column, several grouped columns/lanes/areas, or a whole board[KanbanBoard].

-A side effect of controlling WIP is that it creates a pull system.
+A side effect of controlling WIP[WorkInProgress] is that it creates a pull system.
 It is called a pull system because Kanban system members start work on an item (pulls or selects) only when there is a clear signal that there is capacity to do so.
-When WIP drops below the limit in the DoW, that is a signal to select new work.
+When WIP[WorkInProgress] drops below the limit in the DoW, that is a signal to select new work.
-Members should refrain from pulling/selecting more than the number of work items into a given part of the workflow as defined by the WIP Limit.
+Members should refrain from pulling/selecting more than the number of work items into a given part of the workflow as defined by the WIP[WorkInProgress] Limit.
-In rare cases, system members may agree to pull additional work items beyond the WIP Limit, but it should not be routine.
+In rare cases, system members may agree to pull additional work items beyond the WIP[WorkInProgress] Limit, but it should not be routine.

-Controlling WIP not only helps workflow but often also improves the Kanban system members’ collective focus, commitment, and collaboration.
+Controlling WIP[WorkInProgress] not only helps workflow but often also improves the Kanban system members’ collective focus, commitment, and collaboration.
-Any acceptable exceptions to controlling WIP should be made explicit as part of the DoW.
+Any acceptable exceptions to controlling WIP[WorkInProgress] should be made explicit as part of the DoW.

 ## Service Level Expectation

 The SLE is a forecast of how long it should take a single work item to flow from started to finished.
 The SLE itself has two parts: a period of elapsed time and a probability associated with that period (e.g., “85% of work items will be finished in eight days or less”).
-The SLE should be based on historical cycle time, and once calculated, should be visualized on the Kanban board.
+The SLE should be based on historical cycle time[CycleTime], and once calculated, should be visualized on the Kanban board[KanbanBoard].
-If historical cycle time data does not exist, a best guess will do until there is enough historical data for a proper SLE calculation.
+If historical cycle time[CycleTime] data does not exist, a best guess will do until there is enough historical data for a proper SLE calculation.

 # Improving the Workflow